Fusion or Confusion? Multimodal Complexity Is Not All You Need: Introduction

-\item \textbf{A case study revealing how experimental confounders inflate reported performance} We demonstrate weaknesses in existing complex multimodal models, such as information leakage during validation and inadequate hyperparameter tuning, by including a case study of one recent multimodal learning method. \end{itemize}
+\item \textbf{A case study revealing how experimental confounders inflate performance} We highlight common multimodal evaluation weaknesses, such as information leakage during validation and inadequate hyperparameter tuning, by including a case study of a recent method.
+This shows how confounders can produce misleading impressions of progress, motivating a shift toward more careful and statistically grounded evaluation in machine learning. \end{itemize}